BDomzal/magnetstein_x_chemical_reactions/README.md

 - lineshapes are distorted,
 - there are contaminations and/or noise.

 In such circumstances, the Magnetstein algorithm gains an advantage over the traditional integration methods due to the special properties of the Wasserstein metric that is the core concept of the method.
 The metric makes the algorithm robust to changes in peaks' locations and shapes, and to ambiguity in assigning signal to particular reagents due to overlap.
-The additional refinements make it possible to remove noise from the data.
+The additional refinements make it possible for the algorithm to remove noise from the data.

 #### What to use as an input